 23. Forty Thieves:

 Also known as the Forty Elephant Gangs, this was a gang of 40 female thieves.
-They were in operating since 1870s to the 1950s.
-According to the police records, the gang is in operation since 1700s.
+They were in operating since the 1870s to the 1950s.
+According to the police records, the gang is in operation since the 1700s.
 The gang members used to adorn in specially tailored clothes and were known for stealing goods of thousands.

 These women were also popular to search for employment in the rich houses and then rob the entire house.
-It happened that only few members of the gangs were arrested while others were still in operation.
+It happened that only a few members of the gangs were arrested while others were still in operation.

 Robbery is a dynamic profession, which is followed by large numbers of people not just today but even in the past.
-These are the top thieves of the history and if you are fascinated by their ideologies and lifestyle, then you can always grab more details about them online.
+These are the top thieves of history and if you are fascinated by their ideologies and lifestyle, then you can always grab more details about them online.